|

 geothermal areas and, as you can see, numerous

-East of me, was devastated by a severe quake in
+devastated by a massive quake in 1931 and

-1931 and almost totally rebuilt in the extant Art
+almost totally rebuilt in the extant art deco style,

-Deco style, much of which has survived until
+much of which has survived until today.
+A

-today.
-A similarly powerful quake occurred in July
+similarly powerful quake occurred in 2009 just off

 You can easily make out three major SW/NE fault